AlinaBrode/am_lang/docs/plans.md

 * highlight different topics in our channel and site: childrent, sightseeing, trusted drivers, ...
   * what are the best practices to attribute different topics in telegram channel?
 * create a new page with trusted drivers
+* different path for ru and en languages, put different pathes into file for site traversing